Tix: 2013–2019: Russ music, controversy, and struggles with mental health

 TIX is known for his Russ music, with many of his songs being known for controversial, misogynist, and sexist lyrics.
-Andreas offered three explanations for the song "Sjeiken": it was satire, it was a result of supply and demand, it was a provocation for the sake of provocation.
+Haukeland offered three explanations for the song "Sjeiken": it was satire, it was a result of supply and demand, it was a provocation for the sake of provocation.

 In 2015, he was featured in several Staysman and Lazz music videos in which he is seen doing various things, including touching the instructor's breast during a sex ed class, partying excessively and waking up with a man in bed, who he kisses on the forehead before leaving, albeit in a hurry.

 Between 2015 and 2017, he would release many songs, all in russ music; 19 in 2015, 17 in 2016, and 12 in 2017.

 In September 2016, TIX released his debut studio album, Dømt og berømt, which peaked at number 2 on the VG-lista, the official Norwegian Albums Chart.

 In 2017, he would be a co-producer for the song "Game Time" by Flo Rida.
 In the summer of 2017, TIX was a warm-up artist for Justin Bieber at Forus Travbane in Stavanger.
 He would also co produce the song "Sweet but Psycho" by Ava Max in 2018.

 In 2018, he released his first non-russ pop song, "Shotgun" which reached No. 5 in the singles chart in Norway.
 However, in the same year and in 2019 he would also create new russ songs, but with a new theme of a foreboding party burnout and depression.